John E. Sullivan DDS

 What to Expect After Treatment

-Your tooth has been restored with a modern tooth-colored composite material.
-These restorations are strong, durable, and designed to serve you well for many years.
-They contain fine glass-like filler particles that provide strength and wear resistance.
+Your tooth has been restored with a modern tooth-colored composite material, commonly used in dental fillings.
+These restorations are strong, durable, and designed to provide effective tooth restoration care for many years.
+They contain fine glass-like filler particles that enhance strength and wear resistance.
 However, like natural teeth, they are not indestructible.

 Eating & Numbness

-· Composite fillings harden immediately, so there is no required waiting time to eat.
+· Composite fillings harden immediately, so you won’t need to wait before eating.

-· If anesthetic was used, your lips, tongue, cheek, and teeth may be numb for several hours.
+· If anesthetic was used, your lips, tongue, cheek, and teeth may experience numbness for several hours.

-· Avoid chewing and drinking hot beverages until numbness has completely worn off to prevent accidental biting or burns.
+· To avoid accidental biting or burns, refrain from chewing and drinking hot beverages until numbness has fully worn off.

 Sensitivity

-· Mild sensitivity to hot, cold, or pressure is common for several weeks.
+· It’s common to experience mild sensitivity to hot, cold, or pressure for several weeks after your dental filling.

-· Sensitivity is more likely if the cavity was deep.
+· Sensitivity may be more noticeable if the cavity was deep.

-· This sensitivity should gradually improve and is normal.
+· This sensitivity should gradually decrease over time and is considered normal post-operative care.

 Gum & Injection Site Discomfort

-· The gum tissue around the restored tooth and the injection site may feel sore or irritated for a few days.
+· The gum tissue around the restored tooth and the injection site may feel sore or irritated for a few days following the procedure.

 · This tenderness should resolve on its own.